 Nowadays, Mongolia is emerging as a young democratic country with a new generation rising beyond communism.
-Agriculture and tourism, becoming an important economic activity as led to the development of the new international airport of Ulan Bator and, the improvement of various facilities.
+Agriculture and tourism, becoming an important economic activity has led to the development of the new international airport of Ulan Bator and the improvement of various facilities.
 However, in many areas, travel can be rough sometimes and offer only basic facilites.

 Mongolians warmly welcome any visitor with great generosity.
 The nomadic culture naturally tends to be highly hospitable, which makes locals very accessible.
 You can sleep in their yurt (ger), participate in their daily life and enjoy their company immersing yourself in their very ancient way of life.
-Nowadays, to meet with people who are so open to strangers is refreshing and inspiring.
+Nowadays, it feels refreshing and inspiring to meet with people who are so open to strangers.

-Keep in mind that it is all based on reciprocity.
+Keep in mind that it’s all based on reciprocity.
 Generous, they expect you to be.
 Go with a bunch of offerings for families and, especially kids.

 What is Mongolia about today?

-Seemingly endless landscape of untouched nature, wild horses, camels, yurt, hunting, fishing in some areas, nomadic people…but also big city life in the capital with all the consumerism that goes with.
-It is a society evolving at a mood blowing pace and traveling there now is being in the middle of dramatically fast changes.
+Seemingly endless landscape of untouched nature, wild horses, camels, yurt, hunting, fishing in some areas, nomadic people…But also big city life in the capital with all the consumerism that goes with it.
+It’s a society evolving at a mind blowing pace and traveling there now is witnessing dramatically fast changes.